-- Do not clean the oven door gasket.
+• Do not clean the oven door gasket.
 The material of the gasket cannot withstand abrasion.
 It is essential for the gasket to remain intact.
-If you notice it becoming worn or frayed, replace it. - Re-engage the anti-tip bracket if range is moved.
+If you notice it becoming worn or frayed, replace it.

 EXTERIOR PORCELAIN ENAMEL SURFACES

 • Food spills containing acids, such as vinegar and tomato, should be cleaned as soon as the entire appliance is cool.
 These spills may affect the finish.